-There may be no written records who invented the lock and if we think about that time’s situation, can realize- that circumstances couldn’t provide the chance to write or remember the inventor.
+There may be no written records of who invented the lock, and if we think about the situation of that time, we realize- that circumstances couldn’t provide the chance to write or remember the inventor.

-Yeah, it’s an amazing sound, you should pause here to know details.
+Yeah, it’s a fantastic sound, you should pause here to know the details.

-In today’s article, you’re going to learn everything you need to know about the history of locks, history of keys and the origin of locks and keys.
+In today’s article, you’re going to learn everything you need to know about the history of locks, the history of keys, and the origin of locks and keys.

 What is Lock?

 You’re here to know about the history of locks, we think at first, should describe the definition of lock that can present the proper and unique summary of it.

 Everybody knows what a lock is, don’t they?.